lightamadi-stack/Light-Data-Analytics-Portfolio/README.md

 # 🌐 Light's Data Analytics Portfolio

-Welcome to my portfolio!
-This repository serves as a central hub showcasing my **data analytics projects**.
-Each project has its own repository, and links are provided below.
-The goal is to demonstrate my skills in **Power BI, SQL, Excel, and data visualization** while solving real-world business problems.
+Welcome to my Data Analytics Portfolio!
+This portfolio serves as a central hub showcasing my **data analytics projects**.
+Each project is organized in its own dedicated workspace with links provided below.

+I use **Power BI, SQL, Excel, and strong data visualization** techniques to solve real-world business problems, uncover insights, and support data-driven decisions.
+Explore the projects to see my analytical thinking, technical execution, and storytelling in action.

 ---